 Accessibility to treatment that could help with acute symptoms and prevent long-term consequences is problematic.
-The National Institute of Mental Health (NIMH) reported in 2007 that adults who were abused or neglected as children have increased risk of major depression, which often begins in childhood and has lingering effects as they mature.
+The National Institute of Mental Health (NIMH) reported in 2010 that the lifetime prevalence of Post Traumatic Stress Disorders for 13-18 year olds was 4% (6% for females).
+In 2007, NIMH reported that adults who were abused or neglected as children have increased risk of major depression, which often begins in childhood and has lingering effects as they mature.
 Early diagnosis and treatment of mental disorders that may arise from maltreatment is important to prevent harmful, long-lasting effects on functioning.

 Unfortunately, treatment is not always accessible to traumatized children.
-NIMH-supported researchers reported in 2005 that half of all lifetime cases of mental illness begin by age 14, and that despite effective treatments that have been developed, there are long delays - sometimes decades - between first onset of symptoms and when treatment is obtained.
+NIMH-supported researchers reported in 2011 that about 36 percent of youth with any mental disorder received services, and only half of these youth who were severely impaired by their mental disorder received any professional mental health treatment.
+The majority (68 percent) of the children who did receive services had fewer than six visits with providers over their lifetime.
+Of those with anxiety disorders (which includes PTSD), only 18 percent received services.
+Half of all lifetime cases of mental illness begin by age 14, and that despite effective treatments that have been developed, there are long delays - sometimes decades - between first onset of symptoms and when treatment is obtained.
 The study also found that an untreated mental disorder can lead to more severe and more difficult to treat illness, and to the development of co-occurring mental illnesses.
 A pattern emerged in this study that suggested that the earlier in life the disorder begins, the greater the gap in time before treatment is obtained.
 This same study also reported that the majority of those with mental disorders received no treatment at all.
 More recently, a 2009 NIMH report revealed that only half of adults with major depression receive any treatment.

-The 2009 Interim Report of the National Commission on Children and Disasters, an independent Federal

-Advisory Committee established by Congress to advise on the needs of children in relation to exposure to disasters and other hazards, underscored the unique needs of children and the gaps in services that occur in times of crisis.
-The Commission characterized the "benign neglect" of children in such situations as having the potential for long-term health and mental health consequences.
-It is fair to say that such consequences can also occur when exposure to all forms of trauma (e.g., domestic violence, child traumatic bereavement, etc.) is appropriately addressed in a child's life.
+The 2010 Final Report of the National Commission on Children and Disasters, an independent Federal Advisory Committee established by Congress to advise on the needs of children in relation to exposure to disasters and other hazards, underscored the reality that children may experience long-lasting effects such as academic failure, post-traumatic stress disorder, depression, anxiety, bereavement, and other behavioral problems such as delinquency and substance abuse.
+In its interim report, the Commission characterized the "benign neglect" of children in such situations as having the potential for long-term health and mental health consequences.
+It has been shown that such consequences can also occur when exposure to all forms of trauma (e.g., domestic violence, child abuse, traumatic bereavement, etc.) is not appropriately addressed in a child's life.